evolbioinfo/pastml/examples/HIV1C/README.md

 #### Reconstruction
 We removed the SDRM positions from the alignment and reconstructed 5 most parsimonious trees using TNT 1.5 [[Goloboff *et al.*, 2016](https://doi.org/10.1111/cla.12160)], which were used as starting trees for 5 runs of PhyML 3.0 [[Guindon *et al.*, 2010](https://doi.org/10.1093/sysbio/syq010)] with GTR+I+Γ6 substitution model and aLRT SH-like branch supports.
-*(The PhyML reconstruction can be replaced with FastTree 2 [[Price *et al.*, 2010](https://doi.org/10.1371/journal.pone.0009490)] using the tree_types variable in the Snakefile_trees)*.
-We thereby obtained 5 ML trees with different topologies.
-To assess the difference we calculated the average normalized bipartition distance = 0.33 (calculated with ETE 3 toolkit [[Huerta-Cepas *et al.*, 2016](http://doi.org/10.1093/molbev/msw046)]), and average quartet distance = 0.31 (calculated with tqDist library [[Sand *et al.*, 2014](http://doi.org/10.1093/bioinformatics/btu157)]), where 0.0 means identical trees, and 1.0 trees that have no bipartition / no quartet in common.

 We then chose the best tree (in terms of likelihood) to proceed.

 #### Rooting